wp-plugins/enhanced-admin-bar-with-codex-search/readme.txt

 1. Upload the `admin-bar-enhancements` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit the plugin settings page (/wp-admin/options-general.php?page=eab-importer-settings) to verify the plugin options you want enabled.
+3. Visit the plugin settings page (`/wp-admin/options-general.php?page=eab-importer-settings`) to verify the plugin options you want enabled.
 4. If you have enabled the custom menu option, navigate to "Menus" under "Appearance."
 You'll see a theme location, "Admin Bar Custom Navigation Menu" where you can attach a custom menu.

 == Frequently Asked Questions ==

-<p><i>Can I enable/disable dashboard widget?</i></p>
+<h4>Can I enable/disable dashboard widget?</h4>
-<p><b>YES!
-Plugin now includes an option page to control which features are enabled.
-Dashboard widget is off by default.</b></p>
+<p><strong>YES!</strong> Plugin now includes an option page to control which features are enabled.
+Dashboard widget is off by default.</p>

 == Screenshots ==